 If a non-admin user is removed from all subsystems, then that user will no longer be able to log into Axiom Software.
-The user must be assigned to a subsystem or granted administer-level permissions before they are able to log in again.
+The user must be assigned to a subsystem or granted administrator-level permissions before they are able to log in again.

-Kaufman Hall® is a trademark of Kaufman, Hall & Associates, LLC.
-Microsoft®, Excel®, Windows®, and SQL Server® are trademarks of Microsoft Corporation in the United States and/or other countries.
-All other trademarks are the property of their respective owners.
+Kaufman Hall is a trademark of Kaufman, Hall & Associates, LLC.
+Microsoft, Excel, Windows, SQL Server, Azure, and Power BI are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.